ashleyroque/calico-focus-/README.md

-# calico-focus-
+Calico-Focus offers a gamified approach to task management, incentivizing productivity through rewards while maintaining accountability through potential consequences for inaction.

-Project for Axe Hacks Hackathon at the University of North Carolina at Charlotte
+At the Axe Hacks Hackathon hosted at the University of North Carolina at Charlotte, our team developed a mobile interface aimed at enhancing productivity by infusing game-like elements into traditional productivity tools like to-do lists.

-We created a mobile interface that implements game-like elements in productivity tools such as to-do lists.
-The purpose of this app is to motivate users to complete their personal or academic tasks.
-For our example within the code, we implemented a reward system of 100 points which are called starberries per task completed on the current day.
-Our mascot cat will pop up when a task is accomplished to give feedback by congratulating the user for completing each task.
+Our app revolves around the concept of motivating users to accomplish their personal or academic tasks.
+In our implementation, we introduced a reward system wherein users earn 100 points, dubbed "starberries," for each task completed within the current day.
+To provide positive reinforcement, our mascot cat pops up to congratulate users upon completing tasks.

-The user can view current progress through a progress bar based on the tasks they completed.
-They can see a bar of how many points they have for their progress.
-The purpose of these starberries is redeem through a shop in which the user can redeem for furniture and decoration for their room.
-It increases or decreases based on their spending or saving decisions within the game.
-Once a room is full, they can start over again with a new room.
-These rooms are built up to make parts of a house.
+The app features a progress bar that visually represents users' current progress based on completed tasks, alongside a point tally reflecting their accumulated starberries.
+These starberries serve a dual purpose: users can redeem them in a virtual shop for furniture and decorations to customize their room.
+The user's decisions to spend or save starberries within the game impact their room's appearance, and once fully decorated, users can progress to a new room, gradually building up a virtual house.

-Users can spend their starberries currency to decorate their room for their critter.
-If they don’t complete their self-assigned tasks within a week, then they risk losing their room along with redeemed furniture and decoration from the shops tab.
+However, there's a risk element integrated into the app's design: if users fail to complete their self-assigned tasks within a week, they face the consequence of losing their room, along with any furniture and decorations they've redeemed from the shop.